Glucosamine for Dogs: Uses, Benefits, Dosage, and Side Effects

 What Is Glucosamine for Dogs?

 As dogs age, or if they develop conditions like osteoarthritis or hip dysplasia, their bodies produce less glucosamine.
-This means their cartilage may become less flexible and can decrease their mobility.

-Common Signs Your Dog May Need Joint Support
+Signs Your Dog May Benefit from Glucosamine

 This process—combined with genetics, excess weight, or injury—may lead to arthritis or joint degeneration.